2010 NBA playoffs

 The 2010 NBA playoffs was the postseason tournament of the National Basketball Association's 2009-10 season.
-The tournament concluded with the Western Conference champion Los Angeles Lakers defeating the Eastern Conference champion Boston Celtics 4 games to 3 in the NBA Finals.
+The tournament concluded with the Western Conference champion and defending champion Los Angeles Lakers defeating the Eastern Conference champion Boston Celtics 4 games to 3 in the NBA Finals.
 Kobe Bryant was named NBA Finals MVP for the second straight year.

 Overview

 Western Conference

 For the 2nd time in 3 seasons and the first time since 2008, all Western Conference playoff teams had at least 50 wins.
 The 7 games separating 1–8 was tied for the smallest margin, also from 2008.

 The Phoenix Suns returned to the playoffs after a one-season absence.

 The Oklahoma City Thunder made their first playoff appearance since relocating from Seattle in 2008; the team's last appearance was as the Seattle SuperSonics in 2005.
 They made the most of their debut playoff appearance, pushing the eventual champion Lakers to six games.

 The Portland Trail Blazers, San Antonio Spurs, and Oklahoma City Thunder entered the playoffs tied with 50 regular season wins.
 The Trail Blazers won the overall tie breaker, and were seeded sixth.
 The Spurs and Thunder were seeded seventh and eighth, respectively.